awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-create-generic-template.md

    Open the AWS Lambda console at [https://console\.aws\.amazon\.com/lambda/](https://console.aws.amazon.com/lambda/)\.

 1. Customize the code to implement your chosen rotation scenario\.
-For details, see [Understanding and customizing your Lambda rotation function](rotating-secrets-lambda-function-customizing.md)\.
+For details, see [Overview of the Lambda rotation function](rotating-secrets-lambda-function-overview.md)\.

 1. Finally, you can apply the rotation configuration to your secret and perform the initial rotation\.
 Specify the number of days between successive rotations with the `--rotation-rules` parameter, and set `AutomaticallyAfterDays` to the desired number of days\.